Evening Session: Veni Vidi Voice & My Body the Earth

 Performers

 Ida-Marie Corell studied Fine and Media Arts at the University of Applied Arts Vienna, where she earned her doctorate in Art and Knowledge Transfer in 2010.
-During her Erasmus studies at the Kunsthøgskolen in Oslo, she further developed her interdisciplinary approach.
+During her Erasmus studies at Kunsthøgskolen in Oslo, she further developed her interdisciplinary approach.
 Her artistic practice is also reflected in publications such as Alltagsobjekt Plastiktüte (Everydaylife Object Plastic Bag) (2011 Springer Wien New York) and The Artist is Resident (2013 The Torri Verlag).

 Photo: Eva-Liisa Orupõld